stanfill/CoDARotations/README.md

 Technometric Paper
 ========================================================

-This is our submission to the special edition of the Technometrics for the Conference on Data Analysis from March of last year.
+This repo includes the code related to our submission to the special edition of the Technometrics for the Conference on Data Analysis from March 2011.